gonmf/dakilang/README.md

 #### Type casting operator clauses

-_These always unify._
+_The inputs must be of the correct data type to unify._

 Clause | Description
 ------ | -----------
-to_string/2 | Unifies with the text representation of the input to_integer/2 | Unifies with the integer value of the input; will truncate floating point inputs to_float/2 | Unifies with the floating point value of Input
+as_string/2 | Unifies with the text representation of the input (of any type) as_string/3 | Unifies with the text representation of the first integer input, with the base specified by the second integer input as_integer/2 | Unifies with the integer value of the input (of any type); will truncate floating point values as_integer/3 | Unifies with the integer value of the first string input, with the base specified by the second integer input as_float/2 | Unifies with the floating point value of the input (of any type)

 #### String operator clauses